 WHAT YOU NEED TO KNOW:

 Congenital heart disease (CHD) is a term used to describe defects in the structure of the heart.
 It may also be called congenital heart defect.
 Congenital means your child was born with the heart defect.
-Your child's heart defect may affect his heart valves, the walls of his heart, or the blood vessels.
-He may have a hole in part of the heart or narrowing of arteries connected to the heart.
-Blood may not be able to flow to your child's heart correctly, or it may not flow through his heart correctly.
-The defect may be mild or severe.
+Your child will need life-long monitoring of CHD.

 WHILE YOU ARE HERE: